 Coaching in Leadership & Healthcare 2017 Conference

-TLD Group will be presenting a poster entitled, “A Three-Tiered Approach to Building Collaborative Leadership through Assessment & Partnership Coaching, Action Learning, and Interactive Classroom Training”, at the Coaching in Leadership & Healthcare 2017 conference on October 13-14.
+TLD Group presented a poster entitled, “A Three-Tiered Approach to Building Collaborative Leadership through Assessment & Partnership Coaching, Action Learning, and Interactive Classroom Training”, at the Coaching in Leadership & Healthcare 2017 conference on October 13-14.
 Our poster demonstrates how CHI-Texas Division utilized an innovative Partnership (Dyad/Triad/Tetrad) Leadership Model, where administrative, physician, nurse, and/or academic leaders are partnered at every hospital, service line, and market across the health system.
-To learn more about the conference, click here.
+Click here to view the poster.

 HEALTHCARE ECOSYSTEM LEADERSHIP SUCCESS STORIES

 Cross-sector collaboration guides much of our work and that of our clients.
 We are pleased to share recent success stories from across the health ecosystem.
 These examples demonstrate the innovative thinking and practical application of health ecosystem leadership and its impact on health outcomes.

 Humana, Oscar Health to Deliver Small Business Insurance